Azure/azure-iot-explorer/README.md

 **If you are looking for a UI tool to get a flavor of Plug and Play, look no futher.
 Follow this [Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-pnp/overview-iot-plug-and-play) to get started.**
 - Once your device has gone through discovery, **IoT Plug and Play components** page would be available on device details view.
 - The model ID would be shown.
 - Follow our guidance to set up how we can retrieve model definitions.
-If it is already setup, We will inform you where are we resolving your model defintions from.
+If it is already setup, We will inform you where are we resolving your model definitions from.
 - A table would show the list of components implemented by the device and the corresponding interfaces the components conform to.
-- You can go back to Home (either from device or by directly clicking the breadcrum) to change how we resolve model definitions.
+- You can go back to Home (either from device or by directly clicking the breadcrumb) to change how we resolve model definitions.
 Note this is a global setting which would affect across the hub.

 <img src="doc/screenRecords/pnp_discovery.gif" alt="pnp_discovery" width="800"/>